What is a Good Estimate?

 Consultant and Trainer, International Institute for Learning

-Ko’s experience spans over 15 years, and he has provided various online and offline trainings in Project Management, Business Analysis, Leadership, and Agile.
-Prior to teaching, Ko worked with several American IT companies including DEC, HP, and Intel.
+Ko’s experience spans over 15 years, and he has provided various online and offline trainings in Project Management, Business Analysis, Leadership, and Agile, after working with several American IT companies including DEC, HP, and Intel.

 Ko earned a Bachelor of Science in Mathematics and MBA from Waseda University in Tokyo.
 He finished his Doctoral Program at the Tokyo Institute of Technology, Graduate School of Innovation Management.
 He is the first Certified Business Analysis Professional (CBAP®) in Japan.